caseyg/awesome/TOPICS.md

 *   [zaaack/vscode-markdown-editor](https://github.com/zaaack/vscode-markdown-editor) - A vscode extension to make your vscode become a  full-featured WYSIWYG markdown editor

 *   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
-Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.
+Teach your agent to use Obsidian CLI and open formats including Markdown, Bases, JSON Canvas.

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥